radinformatics/bone-age/README.md

 Packages that need to be installed are included in [requirements.txt](requirements.txt) and installed into the container via the [Dockerfile](Dockerfile).

-# Questions for Group

-- Are all the example images male?
-I would like to select one randomly, and right now have it hard coded to 5 since I'm not sure they are all male.
-- I removed protobuf/tensorflow dependencies from requirements.txt in favor of the tensorflow Docker image (version 0.9.0)
-- I noticed that the size (256*256) is hard coded in several places - is this required?
-I had started to make it a variable for the cli.

 # Singularity

 ## 1. Install Singularity